 The smart transport revolution is taking the world by storm.
-Consumers have more transport options than ever before, and completely new ways to discover and consume transport services.
-Businesses have access to new, global markets for transport services.
-City governments have new opportunities to incentivise green, efficient modes of transport, with the aim of reducing congestion and improving quality of life.
+Consumers have more transport options than ever before and entirely new ways to discover and consume transport services.
+Businesses have access to new, global markets for transport and route optimization services.
+City governments have new opportunities to incentivize green, efficient modes of transport, to reduce congestion and improve the quality of life.

 What Is an Intelligent Transportation System (ITS)?

 An Intelligent Transportation Systems (ITS) is an effective transportation and mobility system used in smart cities.
 It takes advantage of technologies such as the Internet of Things (IoT) and big data analytics to manage traffic and mobility, enhance transport infrastructure, and provide improved interfaces for transport services.
 The ITS market is growing, expected to reach $40 billion worldwide by 2024, according to Grand View Research.

 - Creating interconnected transport systems with open communication between devices and vehicles.

 - Actively managing traffic, helping public transport to keep on schedule.

 - Ensuring citizens have access to real-time information about traffic and public transportation conditions.

 - Traffic data collection: The system uses devices such as GPS devices, road cameras, and vehicle identifiers to gather information in real-time.
 They collect information about the location and speed of vehicles, and traffic conditions.